Cloud-CV/evalai-cli/README.md

 ## Challenge

  Display all of the challenges
     ```$
        evalai challenges
     ```

  Display the ongoing challenges
     ```$
         evalai challenges ongoing
     ```

  Display the future challenges
     ```$
-        evalai challenges upcoming
+        evalai challenges future
     ```

  Display the past challenges
     ```$
         evalai challenges past
     ```

  Display details of a challenge with the given ID (1)
     ```$
         evalai challenge 1
     ```

  Display all challenges that you've participated in
     ```$
         evalai challenges --participant
     ```

  Display all challenges that you've hosted
     ```$
         evalai challenges --host
     ```